Skip to main content

 1. Clinical benefit

 • Benefits/acceptance criteria hard to follow in CEP §17.4 (the clinical benefits table at lines 281-289 of R-TF-015-001).
-Seven benefits, each with multiple means of measure and magnitude thresholds, are presented in a dense table without narrative explanation.
+Three benefits with sub-criteria, each with multiple means of measure and magnitude thresholds, are presented in a dense table without narrative explanation.

 • "Top-1 accuracy" not defined.
 The CEP and performance claims use "top-1 accuracy" throughout without explaining what it means.
 This is an AI/ML metric (the proportion of cases where the correct diagnosis appears as the model's highest-ranked prediction) that clinical reviewers may not know.